 Most Recent Updates:

-CTAMFT Advocacy Chair, Jaime Rodriguez, and committee members continue to work to represent MFTs in the questions, concerns, and clarification of all things CONNIE.
+CTAMFT Advocacy Chair, Jaime Rodriguez, continues to work to represent MFTs in the questions, concerns, and clarification of all things CONNIE.

 What has been done?